 Runners and spectators can utilize of a variety of transportation options during MCM Weekend to arrive at event locations in Arlington, the home of the MCM; the nation’s capital; or National Harbor.

 Getting around the nation's capital and Arlington, VA is easy with the Washington Metropolitan Area Transit Authority (Metro).
 Runners are encouraged to become familiar with the Metro map in advance of event morning and be aware of the most convenient stations to access preferred locations.
 In advance of MCM Weekend, runners and supporters should purchase a Metro SmarTrip card.
-On the morning of the MCM, the Metro system will open at 6 a.m.
+On the morning of the MCM, all Metro lines will open at 6 a.m.

 - To the Expo.
 Take Metro to Eisenhower (yellow line) Van Dorn (blue line) stations, then enjoy a free shuttle to National Harbor.